RhetTbull/autofile/README.md

  • "{created.strftime,%Y-%m-%d-%H%M%S}" renders to "2020-02-04-190738"

+Special Characters

 If you want to include "{" or "}" in the output, use "{openbrace}" or
 "{closebrace}" template substitution.

 e.g. "{created.year}/{openbrace}{audio.title}{closebrace}" would result in
 "2020/{file Title}".

+Field Attributes

 Some templates have additional modifiers that can be appended to the template
-name to access specific attributes of the template field.
-For example, the
+name using dot notation to access specific attributes of the template field.
-{filepath} template returns the path of the file being processed and
+For example, the {filepath} template returns the path of the file being
-{filepath.parent} returns the parent directory.
+processed and {filepath.parent} returns the parent directory.

+Variables

+You can define variables for later use in the template string using the format {var:NAME,VALUE}.
+Variables may then be referenced using the format %NAME.
+For
+example: {var:foo,bar} defines the variable %foo to have value bar.
+This can be useful if you want to re-use a complex template value in multiple places within your template string or for allowing the use of characters that would otherwise be prohibited in a template string.
+For example, the "pipe" (|) character is
+not allowed in a find/replace pair but you can get around this limitation like
+so: {var:pipe,|}{audio:title[-,%pipe]} which replaces the - character with |
+(the value of %pipe).
+Variables can also be referenced as fields in the
+template string, for example:
+{var:year,created.year}{filepath.stem}-{%year}{filepath.suffix}.
+In some cases, use of variables can make your template string more readable.
+Variables can be used as template fields, as values for filters, as values for conditional
+operations, or as default values.
+When used as a conditional value or default value, variables should be treated like any other field and enclosed in braces as conditional and default values are evaluated as template strings.
+For
+example: {var:name,John}{docx:author contains {%name}?{%name},Not-{%name}}

 File Information Fields